 If you need your child to go to a different location than the above, please email Mrs. Newswanger in the main office with the location and name of the person your child will go home to, or call the office at 610-589-2575.

 2. Drop Off - With the weather getting cooler and for student safety, please remember that parents SHOULD NOT drop students off prior to 8:30 unless you see a staff member outside greeting students and the doors are opened.
 Students dropped off prior to staff being available are out in cold weather and unsupervised which is not safe.

-5. Break - We will not have school for students from December 23-January 2.
+4. Break - We will not have school for students from December 23-January 1.
+School will resume on January 2.
 We hope everyone has a wonderful break and a Happy Holiday!

 - Board Meeting @ 6:00 pm

 - PTO Meeting @ 6:30 pm at the Franklin House (please RSVP to email@example.com if you are planning on attending)